5 minute read.

-As co-founders of Thorn: Digital Defenders of Children, these Hollywood A-listers head up aa nonprofit that fights against child pornography and sexual slavery of children.
-They first founded the organization in 2010, and they have spoken many times to stand against human trafficking and promote awareness.
+As co-founders of Thorn: Digital Defenders of Children, the Hollywood A-listers heads up a nonprofit that fights against child pornography and sexual slavery of children.
+The organization was first annoucned in 2010, and she has spoken many times to stand against human trafficking and promote awareness.

-Last year, Carrie Underwood and Kristen Bell both joined Ashton Kutcher as part of the #EndItMovement during the “Shine a Light on Slavery Day” by posting pictures of the famed red X symbol drawn on their hands.
+Last year, Carrie Underwood and Kristen Bell both joined the #EndItMovement during the “Shine a Light on Slavery Day” by posting pictures of the famed red X symbol drawn on their hands.

 Three years ago, Beckham launched 7: the David Beckham UNICEF Fund on the tenth anniversary of becoming a UNICEF Goodwill Ambassador.
 Its focus is more on helping children in general, whether they’re affected by poverty, discrimination, exploitation, or violence.

 He also championed a letter signed by 18 children that were survivors of violence and slavery.
 It calls on world leaders to help act against children that have been abused, abandoned, and sold into slavery.

 Actress Julia Ormond founded the Alliance to Stop Slavery and End Trafficking, or ASSET, in 2007.
 (It just changed its name to Advancing Systemic Solutions to end Enslavement and Trafficking: ASSET.)
 The NGO advocates for the eradication of enslavement and trafficking using systemic solutions and amplifying the victims’ voices.